 It should be noted that the HUNNICUTT red wines age very well – we tried a 2001 vintage of their Cabernet Sauvignon after 10 years.
 The wine had held its fruit and structure beautifully – there is a reason one ages wine and this vintage is an ideal example of the importance of time in fully integrating wine’s many facets.

 Those interested in their wines can join one of their wine club options.
 The wines are also found locally at ACME Fine Wines located in St. Helena.
+Sometimes the winery offers select wine focused cruises (both for members and non members).
 For more information or to schedule an appointment, visit: www.hunnicuttwines.com